abhisheknaiidu/awesome-github-profile-readme/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug or Error
+name: 🐛 Error
 about: Create a issue to help us improve Awesome Github Profile Readme
-title: "Bug: "
+title: "Error: "
-labels: 👀 needs triage, 🐛 bug
+labels: 👀 needs triage, 🐛 error
 ---

-### Describe the Error or Bug
+### Describe the Error

 <!-- A clear and concise description of what the bug is. -->